Welcome to today's edition of the Rush 24-7 podcast.

 Because they think that Huckabee is a nut.

-They think that Huckabee is a Bible thumping preacher that's going to be marching into every woman's home and telling her, no, you must not and cannot have an abortion.
+They think that Huckabee is a Bible-thumping preacher that's going to be marching into every woman's home and telling her, no, you must not and cannot have an abortion.

-And then they think he's going to hijack the Constitution and write Roe v.
+And then they think he's going to hijack the Constitution and write Roe versus Wade out of it without even going to the Supreme Court.

 And then he thinks he's going to make every liberal kid go to Sunday school.